codingstudios/mac-setup/README.md

       ```

- > This is the setup process of [Chee Yong Lee](https://github.com/leecheeyong] 's Mac, feel free to use the list above as a reference.
+ > This is the setup process of [Chee Yong Lee](https://github.com/leecheeyong)'s Mac, feel free to use the list above as a reference.
    Give [@joeleeofficial](https://github.com/joeleeofficial) & [@leecheeyong](https://github.com/leecheeyong) a follow if you found this useful.